Reloaded-Project/Reloaded.Hooks-rs/docs/design/interop-x86.md

     - If we have any allocated buffer in range, insert `5 byte` `E9` jump, and inside wrapper/stub use absolute jump (`FF 25`) if needed.
     - Otherwise (if possible), use [available free space from function alignment](#fallback-strategy-free-space-from-function-alignment) to store a `FF 25` absolute jump.
+        - If on x64, use `RIP relative jmp` if possible.
     - Otherwise patch directly with absolute jump `FF 25`, and attempt [return address patching](#fallback-strategy-return-address-patching).